-If you have additional questions or concerns about mediation please contact our hot line on adr@cedr.com.
-Our mediation experts are on hand to answer all your questions and keep you moving forward.
+If you have additional questions or concerns about mediation please contact us at adr@cedr.com.
+Our mediation experts are on hand to answer your questions.

-1. Equipment
+Equipment

-• Having the right kit is key to conducting a successful online mediation.
-Mediations may be conducted simply by using Smart Phones when in a pinch.
-However, CEDR has found that online mediations work best when they are done using the proper equipment.
+Having the right equipment is key to conducting a successful online mediation.
+Mediations may be conducted using smart phones, however, CEDR has found that online mediations work best when they are done using the proper equipment.

-Essential Equipment:
+Essential equipment:

-- A laptop/tablet with a microphone and camera - A strong and secure internet connection - A secure video conference service provider such as Zoom Pro, WebEx, GoToMeeting, or Skype for Business
+- Laptop/tablet with microphone and camera

+- A strong and secure internet connection

+- A secure video conference service provider such as Zoom Pro, WebEx, GoToMeeting, or Skype for Business.

-Enhancements
+Enhancements:

 - A headset with a microphone

-- A large screen or double monitor
+- ✓ A large screen or double monitor

-- A stylus to mark-up documents
+- ✓ A stylus to mark-up documents